elves/elvish/website/src/ref/language.md

 14 12
 ```

-The `local:` and `up:` pseudo-namespaces can also be used on unshadowed
+The `local:` and `up:` namespaces can also be used on unshadowed variables,
-variables, although they are not useful in those cases:
+although they are not useful in those cases:

 ```elvish-transcript
 ~> foo = a